-NOTE: To recognize a location listed as Home, Work, or a Favorite, Model 3 must be parked within approximately 1,640 feet (500 meters) of the saved location.
+NOTE: To recognize a location listed as Home, Work, or a Favorite, Model 3 must be parked within approximately 500 meters of the saved location.

 To set up your Home or Work location, touch Navigate > Set Home/Set Work.
 To set up a Favorite, touch the star when viewing an address on the map.
 Manually turning Sentry Mode on or off using the touchscreen or the mobile app overrides your Home, Work, or Favorite exclusion preferences until your next drive.